 As part of the controversy (norms-based) screening, companies are assessed in terms of compliance with international norms, standards and underlying conventions.
 The controversy (norms-based) screening is intended to capture severe, systemic and structural violations of international norms as enshrined by the UN Global Compact Principles.
 The assessments are underpinned by references to the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, as well as their underlying conventions.
+Upon new investment, the analysts shall check and confirm the status of the new holding in regard to norms and controversies.
+The ESG function also verifies the compliance of the Sub-Fund portfolio quarterly, this process highlights any company identified on the Watchlist or assessed as non-compliant.
+This review process is based on the results in the norms-based screening, information that has been publicly disclosed by issuers, as well as other relevant information that may have come to the attention of the Investment Manager at the time of the review.

-impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters.